Beyonce’s Dad May Have Accidentally Revealed Twin Babies’ Genders

 Beyonce’s pregnancy announcement via Instagram amassed the most likes ever this past week.
-Although the superstar and her rapper husband Jay Z have not said anything about the genders of the twin babies they are expecting, Beyonce’s controversial father Mathew Knowles may have accidentally revealed it too soon!
+Although the superstar and her rapper husband Jay-Z have not said anything about the genders of the twin babies they are expecting, Beyonce’s controversial father Mathew Knowles may have accidentally revealed it too soon!

 Beyonce’s father may have just found out about her pregnancy on Instagram wit the rest of the world, but Mathew Knowles is also reportedly off running his mouth about the superstar’s twins’ genders.